 Like porcelain, glass dinnerware is found in both American-made and foreign-made products.
 China is a leading manufacturing country when it comes to glassware as well.
 However, the United States comes in third, so a lot of glassware is still produced here too.

 Stoneware is often considered more durable and heavy-duty than dinnerware made of other materials like porcelain or glass.
 Stoneware is a part of the ceramic family, and the production of ceramics, in general, is dominated by China.
 Unfortunately, the United States doesn’t play a big part in the world’s stoneware manufacturing.
 But with that said, it is still entirely possible to find stoneware made in the USA.

 One of the best ways to tell if dinnerware is made in the USA is to look for the “made in the USA” label.
 This label is regulated by the Federal Trade Commission (FTC) and can only be used on truly American-made products.
 You can find the label on the product’s packaging or a sticker affixed to the product itself.

 Beware of other words and phrases that may hint that the product is made in the USA but are not.
 Words like “designed” and “manufactured” are used quite a lot.
 And the phrase “made in America” is used by many companies as well.
 However, “made in America” does not necessarily mean a product is made in the United States, as it can mean Mexico or Canada as well.

 While the “made in the USA” label is protected and regulated by the FTC, in reality, the FTC doesn’t do the best job of policing the usage of this label.
-So, if you see a product with the label “made in the USA”, it is worth doing some additional research to ensure that the product is truly American-made.
+So, if you see a product with the label “made in the USA,” it is worth doing additional research to ensure that it is truly American-made.